 HTML Access – No USB Support

 There are open computer labs available for you to use.
-Please know that you will be expected to wipe down the stations before and after use and practice social distancing.
 WiFi is available in the commons areas of each building if you are bringing your own device.

-Open Kluthe Center Computer Labs are indicated in the Kluthe Center Student Resources map in a blue box.
+Open Kluthe Center Computer Labs are indicated in the Kluthe Center rooms 221 and 222.

 Students only need to log in to their VMs to access special software required for class or if they don’t have a personal copy of Microsoft Office on their personal device required for coursework.
 Access to Canvas and Laker Mail is available from the Laker Hub, which doesn’t require access to your VM.